-The Administrative Measures for Enterprise Outbound Investment are unlikely to increase compliance costs for foreign companies, in part, because the new rules cancel the previous information report system.
-If the investment amount committed by the Chinese party is under USD300 million and the investment is not in a sensitive area, no pre-approval or reporting from the NDRC is required.
+The AMEOI is unlikely to increase compliance costs for foreign companies.
+In part, this is because the new rules cancel the previous information report system.
+If an amount is under USD300 million and not in a sensitive area, no pre-approval or reporting from the NDRC is required.

 Investments exceeding USD300 million in total must submit a closing report to be filed within 20 days of the end of the project.

 Investments in sensitive regions and industries must receive the approval of the central government.
 Sensitive regions include:

 - countries with no diplomatic ties to China

 - areas where investment is restricted by sanctions with which China complies

 Outbound investments in hotels, real estate, and entertainment are listed under the ‘restricted’ category.